Caesura

 - The completed and signed gap year application form.

-- The gap year agreement that will be sent to you by the gap year office if your application is accepted, completed with the program director (Article 5) and signed.
+- The gap year agreement, which will be sent to you by the Gap Year Office if your application is approved, must be completed with the program director (Article 5) and signed

-- A cover letter describing the terms and objectives of the gap year, demonstrating the coherence of the student's project.
+- A cover letter describing the plans and objectives for the gap year and demonstrating the coherence of the student’s project

-- A certificate from the host organization confirming its commitment for the period in question, if applicable, or any other document proving your activity for the duration of the requested gap year (one supporting document for each period/organization).
+- A letter from the host organization confirming its commitment for the duration of the period, if applicable, or any other document verifying your activities for the requested gap year (one supporting document for each period or organization)

 - The quality and consistency of the project